GlacierMIP/GlacierMIP3/README_data.md

 When using this dataset, please cite both the Zenodo dataset and the submitted study above.
 Note that we are working currently on another study to analyse more the glacier model differences.

 To assist potential data users, we have included a jupyter notebook (`gmip3_data_example_use_cases.ipynb`) that guides you through some simple use cases.
 We may adapt the data structure and improve the documentation during the review phase.
-If you have any questions, please [contact us](mailto:lilian.schuster@uibk.ac.at,harry.zekollari@vub.be).
+If you have any questions or suggestions, please [contact us](mailto:lilian.schuster@uibk.ac.at,harry.zekollari@vub.be).

 Please note that the data described is only available through the published Zenodo dataset (link will be added).
 The code used to generate this data and to conduct the analyses for the manuscript mentioned above is available at [https://github.com/GlacierMIP/GlacierMIP3](https://github.com/GlacierMIP/GlacierMIP3).
 We have retained this README_data also in the GitHub repository for reference.